Université Sainte-Anne

 • Education: The employment rate for students in this program is nearly 100 per cent.
 Specializations are available in elementary and high school teaching, as well as French as a first and second language.

-• Health Sciences Preparatory Diploma: This two-year program prepares students for a career in the medical field, providing a background in biology, chemistry, math and physics.
+• Health Sciences Preparatory Diploma: This two-year program prepares students for a career in the medical field, providing a background in biological sciences, chemistry, math and physics.
 Grads can apply to medical school or continue their studies in many bachelor of science programs.

 Tuition (includes compulsory ancillary fees)